Decibel: Examples

 A change in power ratio by a factor of 10 corresponds to a change in level of 10 dB.
 A change in power ratio by a factor of 2 or 1/2 is approximately a change of 3 dB.
 More precisely, the change is ±3.0103 dB, but this is almost universally rounded to 3 dB in technical writing.
 This implies an increase in voltage by a factor of √2 ≈ 1.4142.
-Likewise, a doubling or halving of the voltage, and quadrupling or quartering of the power, is commonly described as 6 dB rather than ±6.0206 dB.
+Likewise, a doubling or halving of the voltage, corresponding to a quadrupling or quartering of the power, is commonly described as 6 dB rather than ±6.0206 dB.